 2: Smelling a Strong Odor From a Fireplace or Chimney

 As a fire is burning in a fireplace, your home should have a pleasant odor from the wood rather than a foul, unpleasant odor.
 If you notice a strong odor, then there is a problem with the chimney’s shaft because the updraft system isn’t working correctly.
 The strong odors from a poor updraft can alert you that other odorless gases are inside your home.
 These gases can be harmful, including carbon monoxide that can lead to respiratory distress and even death.

 One thing you should check for every so often is grease or creosote in your chimney.
 Try reaching inside your fireplace and touching the walls, being aware of greasy black soot or creosote substance.
 These substances develop over several months in the internal structures of your home’s chimney.
 The grease may seem harmless, but it is actually quite dangerous, especially if it is left unchecked, allowing it to build up and develop into creosote.
 In some cases, creosote can begin to burn, leading to an internal chimney fire that can burn through the walls into a room.
 Creosote also contains chemicals that are not safe to breathe, and you should have the grease removed immediately.

 4: Noticing a Buildup of Smoke While Burning Wood

-When a fire creates a buildup of smoke inside your home, there is a blockage in the chimney shaft.
+When a fire creates a buildup of smoke inside your home, It is because there is a blockage in the chimney shaft.
 Numerous things can create a blockage inside a chimney, including leaves and branches from trees.
 If there is a buildup of grease on the interior surfaces of a fireplace’s chimney, then the debris from burning wood can collect on the substance, creating a blockage.

 5: Having a Damper That Is In Bad Condition